rathpunks/MyFirstRomHack/README.md

 Go to a pach website and selet the 32MB file for base rom, and one of the patch files from the zip and click patch.
 This should succesfully patch and you will be free to play.
 Note this is a beta, and I am not very good at codeing or art, so there will likely be issues.
 Feel free to edit with the toml how you see fit.
 I would greatly appreciate if someone changed the overworld tileset to look cooler, I can't seem to get it to work.
 Known Issues include:
-1) PokeCenter Map crashes the game.
-Regular town map in bad works, fly maps work, but PokeCenter Map Crashes the game. (no need to check map as you have town map in bag and fly map on Pokemon)
+1) Tutor moves arn't set to correct Pokemon.
-2) Some Characters Names don't show porperly in battle.
+2) Some Characters names don't show porperly in battle.

+FollowerMon Related:
 3) Flying with follower mon out will lead to endless loop if you don't enter the PokeCenter first.
    If using Follower mon, when  after using fly, enter the Pokecenter first to stop endless loop.
    If this becomes an issue you can speak with the girl in Pallet town to remove followermon.
-5) Going up the Escalator in the PokeCenter causes endless loop. (no need to go here)
+4) Going up the Escalator in the PokeCenter causes endless loop. (no need to go here)
+5) Going on Bike road before manually getting on bike while using follower mon causes endless loop

 You will notice a Lady in the corner of Oak's Lab.
 If you wish to play the game properly, do not talk with her.
 She was used for testing purposes, some of her code no longer works and causes glitches or crashes.
 If you wish to only face the challenge areana, you can use 'Set Flag', 'Give custom Pokemon' Give custom Item', 'Give useful items/general items' and 'lvl 100 team' The Pokemon and Items relate to the species and items files.
 You will need t convert the hex numbers to decimal.